SensorsINI/v2e/README.md

 If you don't want to install, try [opening v2e in google colab](https://colab.research.google.com/drive/1czx-GJnx-UkhFVBbfoACLVZs8cYlcr_M?usp=sharing).

 ### Make conda environment
-You are encouraged to install v2e on a separate Python environment such as `conda` environment:
+Install v2e to a separate Python environment such as `conda` environment:

 ```bash